Gwen Stefani Would Have Never Gotten Divorced If Gavin Rossdale Had His Choice

 Gwen Stefani and Gavin Rossdale actually have three children together.
 They are still in each other’s lives because of them.
 Gavin did share that they both really care about their kids, so they are trying to do what is best and easiest for them.
 This is hard time for everyone, but they seem to be moving on just fine.

 Gwen has even shared that divorce wasn’t her plan either.
 Nobody goes into a marriage thinking that it is not going to work for them.

-She said, “I don’t think you’ll talk to one person who didn’t make it in a marriage who’s not gonna feel that way.
+“I don’t think you’ll talk to one person who didn’t make it in a marriage who’s not gonna feel that way.
 The intention of being married is the vow, right?
 You want to put everything into it to make it a success.
 I had to work really hard at marriage, all the time, like everybody, but ours was extra hard, when you add that we’re from different countries, both of us being in music, and celebrity.
 [Marriage] was the one thing I didn’t want to fail at.”

 Celine Dion is rumored to be Gwen Stefani's team mentor on the upcoming season of 'The Voice'. @celinedion @gwenstefani @NBCTheVoice pic.twitter.com/QueFmLo0X5